Romulo-Moraes/Assembly-Toolkit/README.md

 ### strcmp.asm
 This code segment is based on strcmp from C programming language, this will compare two chain of characters and return a value saying if the values is equal or not.
 To use just import the file and pass some arguments to registers before call the function.
+The size of each string will be compared, if equal, all bytes will be compared too to find if both string is equal, if not the same size, false is returned.

 ```txt
 Pass the address of the first string to RSI and the second string's address to RDI registers.
 If value equal to each other then the RAX register will be filled with 1, else 0